 Weekly WORD of Wisdom

-Subscribe below to receive a Weekly WORD of Wisdom in your inbox every week!
+Subscribe below to receive directly in your inbox each week!

-NEW!
 Have a question that you would like to see answered here?
-Send us an email by clicking on the email address at the top of this site and put FAQ in the subject line.
-If your question is used here, a thank you credit will be provided below, using your first name and what city and state you live in, so please include that information.
-If you prefer to remain anonymous, that is certainly fine.
+Send us an email and put FAQ in the subject line.
+If your question is used here, a thank you credit will be provided below.
+We would like to use your first name along with the city and state you live in, so please include that information.
+Anonymous submissions are also welcome.
 We look forward to hearing from you!

 Submitted Question Credits: